-Gross value Overall value adjustments Overall Stage 1 of which: Low credit risk instruments Stage 2 Stage 3 Purchased or originated credit impaired assets Stage 1 Stage 2 Stage 3 Purchased or originated credit impaired assets partial write-offs 1.
-Loans subject to forbearance compliant with the GLs () Loans in place subject to moratoria no longer compliant with the GLs and not eligible for forbearance purposes 3.
+Gross value Over all value e adjust nents Overall Stage 1 of which: Low credit risk instruments Stage 2 Stage 3 Purchased or originated credit impaired assets Stage 1 Stage 2 Stage 3 Purchased or originated credit impaired assets partial write-offs 1.
+Loans subject to forbearance compliant with the GLs () 2.
+Loans in place subject to moratoria no longer compliant with the GLs and not eligible for forbearance purposes 3.
 Loans subject to other forbearance measures 4.
-New loans 53,559 217 Total 30 June 2023 53,559 217 Total 30 June 2022 86,255 1 19,307 169 592
+New loans 53,559 217 Total 30 June 2023 53,559 217 Total 30 June 2022 86,255 - 1 19,307 - - 169 592 -

-^{} The row headed "Loans subject to forbearance compliant with the GLs" shows information on financial assets for which moratoria have been granted under the scope of application of the "Guidelines on legislative and non-legislative moratoria on loan repayments applied in the light of the COVID-19 crisis" published by the EBA (EBA/GL/2020/02) as amended.
+The row headed "Loans subject to forbearance compliant with the CLs" shows information on financial assets for which moratoria have been granted under the scope of application of the "Guidelines on legislative and non-legislative moratoria on loan repayments applied in the light of the COVID-19 crisis" published by the EBA (EBA/GL/2020/02) as amended.